-The National Philanthropic Fund is administered jointly by the Crown Resorts Foundation Board and the Packer Family Foundation Board, with both Boards offering extensive philanthropic experience. the Packer Family and
+The National Philanthropic Fund is administered jointly by the Crown Resorts Foundation Board and the Packer Family Foundation Board, with both Boards offering extensive philanthropic experience.

-Crown Resorts Foundation

-for the significant and

-generous contribution they

-have made to Australia's arts

-sector and for their

-leadership in building a

-culture of giving in Australia.
+!!
+I applaud and thank the Packer Family and Crown Resorts Foundation for the significant and generous contribution they have made to Australia's arts sector and for their leadership in building a culture of giving in Australia. ""